ziqkimi308/aws-networking-and-security/README.md

 ## Notes & Interesting Details

-- **Why ports 1024–65535 in the NACL rules?** These are the *ephemeral port range* — when a client (like the bastion) opens a connection to a server, the server always replies to whatever random high-numbered port the client's OS picked for that specific connection, not to port 22.
+- **Why ports 1024–65535 in the NACL rules?**
+<br/>These are the *ephemeral port range* — when a client (like the bastion) opens a connection to a server, the server always replies to whatever random high-numbered port the client's OS picked for that specific connection, not to port 22.
 Because NACLs are **stateless** (unlike security groups), the NACL has no memory of "this reply belongs to a connection I already allowed" — it evaluates every packet independently in both directions.
 So an inbound rule allowing port 22 alone isn't enough; the *outbound* return traffic on that random ephemeral port must also be explicitly allowed, or the response never makes it back to the client.
 Security groups don't need this because they're stateful — they automatically permit return traffic for any connection they already approved.
-- **Why security groups + NACLs together?** Two independent layers an attacker has to defeat, not one.
+- **Why security groups + NACLs together?**
+<br/>Two independent layers an attacker has to defeat, not one.
 Security groups are attached to instances and are stateful; NACLs are attached to subnets and are stateless.
 A misconfiguration in one doesn't automatically expose the resource if the other layer still blocks it.
-- **Why chain `private-ec2-sg` to `bastion-sg` instead of an IP?** IP-based rules break the moment your IP changes (common with home ISPs).
+- **Why chain `private-ec2-sg` to `bastion-sg` instead of an IP?**
+<br/>IP-based rules break the moment your IP changes (common with home ISPs).
 Referencing a security group as the source means "only traffic originating from something in this specific SG is allowed" — regardless of what IP that resource currently has.
 This is an AWS-specific pattern that plain IP firewalls can't replicate.
-- **Why no NAT Gateway?** NAT Gateways cost money per hour plus data processed.
+- **Why no NAT Gateway?**
+<br/>NAT Gateways cost money per hour plus data processed.
 The bastion host pattern achieves the same goal (controlled access into a private network) at zero cost — appropriate for a Free Tier practice project, though NAT Gateways are still common in real production setups where the private instance itself needs to reach the internet (e.g. downloading packages) without a human in the loop.
-- **SSH agent forwarding (`-A` flag):** lets the bastion authenticate to the private instance using the key held on the *local* machine, without ever copying the private key onto the bastion itself.
+- **SSH agent forwarding (`-A` flag):**
+<br/>lets the bastion authenticate to the private instance using the key held on the *local* machine, without ever copying the private key onto the bastion itself.
 If the bastion were ever compromised, the private key was never there to steal.

 ## Cost Reminder